 Established in 2008 by the bequest of Mary Ann Danenberg in memory of her husband to support students studying piano.

 Originally established in 1997 and augmented in 2010 by Richard and Rosalee Davison to support undergraduate students.
 Owner of Mt.
-Royal Management Company, Richard Davison is a member of the Peabody National Advisory Council, and Rosalee Davison is a Johns Hopkins alumna who makes and sells her own hand-made jewelry.
+Royal Management Company, Richard Davison is a former member of the Peabody National Advisory Council, and Rosalee Davison is a Johns Hopkins alumna who makes and sells her own hand-made jewelry.
 The Cohen-Davison Family Theatre in the Conservatory building is also named for their family.

 *Original donation matched by the Michael R. Bloomberg Student Aid Match initiative.